 May 2020: Go-Coach Hire in Sevenoaks replaced all its fixed timetable bus routes based on Sevenoaks during the first Covid lockdown with a DRT operation using fewer buses.
 Routes reverted back to fixed timetables as lockdown restrictions eased but the Company is now using the Go2 brand for app or phone requested journeys to supplement its slimmed down fixed timetables on rural routes with a Go2Direct brand for private hire taxis doing the same thing.

 July 2020: Watford Borough Council funded a new Arriva Click operation in the Borough for a three year ‘trial’.
+This ended in December 2023 when Arriva withdrew the service after numbers travelling fell significantly short of expectations,

 September 2020: North Lincolnshire Council morphed its long standing ‘CallConnect’ scheme (joint with Lincolnshire Council) into an app based DRT scheme branded as JustGo operated by Go-Ahead owned East Yorkshire.

 December 2020: Developers in Ebbsfleet (Garden City) began funding an Arriva Click scheme to serve new housing pending a bus rapid transit scheme in later years.
+The service ceased four years later in December 2024 with Go-Coach Hire introducing a fixed route replacement (route GC1) in January 2025 to be supplemented with a DRT operation from February 2025 – see entry below.

 April 2021: Milton Keynes Council replaced its tendered bus routes with a fleet of taxis operated by self employed drivers under direction from Via in a scheme called MKConnect.

 April 2021: West Midlands Combined Authority introduced West Midlands On Demand (operated by National Express) and a taxi complimentary service (operated by a taxi company through Tandem) to serve Warwick University and its two campus sites (one of which is well served by buses).
 It was later combined with a Dial-A-Ride operation in the area.
+At the end of 2023 the service was cut back to only operate in the West Midlands area rather than Warwickshire and the University.

 May 2021: Suffolk County Council introduced a limited service between Wickham Station, Wickham Market and Framlingham stopping at designated bus stops and branded as Katch.
 The one year pilot was extended by six months and ended in December 2022 with insufficient passengers making use of the service.
 However, in April 2023 Katch was revived for another 12 months trial – see entry under April 2023 below.

 July 2021: Worcestershire County Council introduced a two bus DRT scheme in Bromsgrove called Bromsgrove On Demand as part of its ‘Worcestershire On Demand’ initiative operated by Diamond Bus.
+The geographic area was extended in August 2024 to include Wythall, Alvechurch, Stoke Pound and Stoke Prior.

 August 2021: Aberdeenshire Council introduced Ready2Go with five vehicles based on Inverurie operated by Watermill Coaches.
 It ended in April 2023 following pressure from local councillors and users to revert to conventional buses.
 The Council stated “a number of issues have been impacting the service including high running costs, relatively low numbers of passengers travelling at the same time on each bus and passengers being unable to book a bus journey.
 The recent Insch bus service survey indicated, on balance, a preference in that area for a timetabled service over Ready2Go with customers noting a deterioration in Ready2Go service reliability in more recent months as demand has increased across the service area.”